 This quantitative increase in peacekeeping operations has been accompanied by the increasing complexity and diversity of missions.
 The end of the Cold War accelerated a dramatic change in UN peacekeeping operations.
 The Security Council introduced larger and more complex peacekeeping operations, often with a view toward facilitating the implementation of comprehensive peace agreements between intra-State protagonists.

 Most of these missions are multidimensional and encompass the establishment of the rule of law, protection of human rights, support for political processes, and economic and humanitarian assistance, the processes of disarmament, demobilization and reintegration (DDR), and security sector reform (SSR).
 The missions thus often exceed the strict security framework of peacekeeping and move towards the field of peacebuilding, which requires a synergy between the two processes.
 The missions also often have to coordinate with regional organizations that work with the UN (this is the case with the largest mission, the African Union-United Nations Hybrid Mission in Darfur).

 This two-pronged development has heavy financial implications; the total budget for all peacekeeping operations has grown from $2.55 billion for the budgetary year 2001/2002 (1 July to 30 June), to about $7.1 billion for the budgetary year 2008/2009, $7.58 billion for the year 2009/2010 and $7.59 billion for the years 2010/2011, $7.56 billion for the years 2011/2012, $7.29 billion for the years 2012/2013, $7.58 billion for the years 2013/2014 and 8.29 billion for the year 2014-2015.
 For 2015/2016, the budget amounted to $8.3billion.
 For 2016/2017, the budget amounts to $7.87 billion.

 France makes a significant contribution to the budget of peacekeeping operations.
-As a permanent member of the Security Council, its contribution to the peacekeeping operations budget is higher than its contribution to the regular budget (7.21% compared to 6.12% for the regular budget).
+As a permanent member of the Security Council, its contribution to the peacekeeping operations budget is higher than its contribution to the regular budget (6.31% in 2016 compared to 4.86% for the regular budget for 2016-2018).
 The contribution from European Union countries to the budget of the peacekeeping operations represents 32.03% in 2016.